3liz/lizmap-web-client/tests/README.md

 `find cypress/integration/ -name '*.js' | parallel -j8 --group  npx cypress run --spec {}`

-Output colors can be kept with `--tty` parameter but it won't work with `--group` which is useful to not mix outputs from different tests.
+Output colors can be kept with `--tty` parameter, but it won't work with `--group` which is useful to not mix outputs from different tests.

 ### Playwright

-You can then :
+You have to install the browsers with `npx playwright install` (only the first time or after an update) You can then :
-- execute `npx playwright test --ui` to open a UI as in Cypress which ease testing
+- execute `npx playwright test --ui --project=chromium` to open a UI as in Cypress which ease testing
 - execute `npx playwright test` to execute all tests with all browsers
-- execute `npx playwright test --project=chromium` to execute all tests with the chromium browser
+- execute `npx playwright test --project=chromium` to execute all tests with the Chromium browser
-- execute `npx playwright test mytest.spec.js --project=chromium` to execute one test with the chromium browser
+- execute `npx playwright test mytest.spec.js --project=chromium` to execute one test with the Chromium browser
+- execute `npx playwright test mytest.spec.js --project=chromium --debug` to execute one test with the Chromium browser in debug mode
 - other command line : https://playwright.dev/docs/intro#command-line

 You can also install the handy Visual Studio Code extension : https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright